 Here at St. Damian there are opportunities to grow in faith this Advent:

-• Attend daily Mass.
+• Attend daily Mass, Mon, Weds, Thurs, and Fri at 9:00am.
+The rosary is prayed at 8:30am before Mass.
 Currently, registration is not required.
 Every Mass is livestreamed to our Facebook page.
+Tuesday is reserved for the School.

 • To help you on your faith journey, St. Damian Parish has purchased a subscription to Formed.org.
 Any St. Damian parishioner can create an account for free by registering their email address.
 Formed.org is kind of like Catholic Netflix.
 There are movies, documentaries, series, even cartoon for the kids.
 They offer studies in scripture, the Sacraments, the Catholic faith and hot topic issues of the day.
 Please take some time this Advent to explore Formed.org.